wilkie/blog/posts/reuleaux-selectors.md

 The reason gender is so hard to define as an input method is that, in reality, gender is more of a spectrum of possibility.
 Male and female are not truly endpoints, but rather simply points in the spectrum.

 So, to interpret the spectrum as I have defined it in the image above, we would have male and female on opposite sides of a ring.
 Starting from female, moving around toward the northwest portion would add male identity and going toward the southeast portion would subtract female identity.
-Hitting the topleft would give you both gender identities and hitting the bottomright would be void of both.
+Hitting the top-left would give you both gender identities and hitting the bottom-right would be void of both.
 By no means is this the only proper representation.

 We could stop right here and say, "let's use the spectrum above."
 While it does illustrate the idea that in reality gender has no endpoints, it is also a bit problematic about where certain representations are.
 Agender individuals, represented here as &#9898;, are within the broad spectrum of gender options.
 However, you should be able to move from bigender, &#9893;, to agender without having to pass through male or female.

-That is, it is good for representating the qualification of gender, but not very good for comparison.
+That is, it is good for representing the qualification of gender, but not very good for comparison.

 ![The gender triangle represents the spectrum yet allows the middle point of agender to be the farthest point from any extreme](gender-triangle.png)

 Therefore, a triangle would represent the same idea.
-It does make certain landmarks clear by placing familiar gender identies in the corners.
+It does make certain landmarks clear by placing familiar gender identities in the corners.
 However, this should help individuals choose by selecting a gender identity relative to those landmarks.
 Also, by placing agender at the midpoint, bigender at the bottom center, and polygender at the top, eschewing gender is always a matter of going toward the center without having to move through genders to be rid of them.

 This representation is a 2d input that provides input for a three dimensional point.
 The point will be calculated as a vector of the distances to each corner.
 From there, we can create a gender selector using the idea of this triangle such that a fuller representation of the spectrum is available.